ABOUT US: C&C present contemporary and applied art in East Anglia

 C&C display original work in group and solo exhibitions in architecturally stimulating settings

-Which is why C&C have taken a different approach working across disciplines, displaying original work in unusual exhibition spaces not always associated with art.
-C&C have been encouraging a dedicated audience for art and craft, raising expectations of a larger audience by moving around the region, without being teathered to a single location.
-C&C's projects are tailored to the way artists and craftspeople operate today, providing a curated context to show their work to its best advantage connecting with a broad and diverse audience.
+Hand in hand with this approach C&C have been encouraging a dedicated audience for art and craft, raising the expectations of a larger audience by moving around the region, without being teathered to a single location.
+C&C use conventional marketing techniques and social media profiles to gain attention for exhibitions that individual artists can rarely muster, so they do get the work seen.
+C&C's projects are tailored to the way artists and makers operate today, providing a curated context to show their work to its best advantage connecting with a broad and diverse audience.

-C&C's exhibitions have been held at Stapleford Granary, Cambridge, The Crypt Gallery, Norwich, The Fermoy Gallery and Shakespeare Barn at The Guildhall, King's Lynn, Houghton Hall Stables, in West Norfolk, at BallroomArts, Aldeburgh, on the Suffolk coast, The Granary (Jarrolds), Norwich, and at Creake Abbey near Burnham Market on the North Norfolk coast.
+C&C's exhibitions have been held at Stapleford Granary, Cambridge, The Crypt Gallery, Norwich, The Fermoy Gallery and Shakespeare Barn at St. George's Guildhall, King's Lynn, Houghton Hall Stables, in West Norfolk, at BallroomArts, Aldeburgh, on the Suffolk coast, The Granary (Jarrolds), in Norwich, and at Creake Abbey near Burnham Market on the North Norfolk coast.
 For each of these installations the work was chosen to suit the circumstances of the built environment of each venue.
 Whether that was a purpose built art gallery, the top floor loft-space in a converted warehouse store, or an ancient chalk and flint barn.

 C&C's exhibitions at the Stables Houghton Hall took place between 2017 and 2023.
 These were large group exhibitions featuring between 30 to 45 artists and makers with an East Anglian connection that were predicated upon a common theme.
 They were configured to support the solo exhibitions by acclaimed international artists: Richard Long, Henry Moore, Damien Hirst, Anish Kapoor, Tony Cragg, Ernst Gamperl, John Virtue, and Sean Scully.